wendyverdonk93/docs/content/payment-methods/billing-suite/betaalpermaand/refund-betaalplan.md

 * The amount is deducted from the transaction.
 The refund will always be linked to the original transaction

-* In most plugins you can also refund.
-See the [Plugin FAQ](/integrations/plugins) for more information
+* In most ecommerce integrations you can also refund.
+See the [ecommerce integration FAQ](/integrations/ecommerce-integrations) for more information

 * Once the refund is confirmed, there is no possibility to reverse the refund